WFP and UNEP sign agreement to boost food and water security

 8 May 2023 by The Water Diplomat

-On the 5th of May, the World Food Programme (WFP) and the United Nations Environmental Programme (UNEP) signed an agreement designed to strengthen cooperation on water and food security.
-The agreement was signed by Cindy McCain, the Executive Director of WFP, and Inger Andersen, the Executive Director of UNEP.
+On the 5th of May, the World Food Programme (WFP) and the United Nations Environment Programme (UNEP) signed an agreement designed to strengthen cooperation around various aspects touching on water and food security.
+The agreement was the culmination of some two years of preparatory work towards collaboration between the two UN bodies, as well as the product of a learning process between two very different organisational cultures.
+It was signed by Cindy McCain, the Executive Director of WFP, and Inger Andersen the Executive Director of UNEP.
 Specifically, the two organisations will expand collaboration on topics such as climate change adaptation, nature friendly food systems, water resources management and ecosystems restoration.

-Inger Andersen stated: “If we work more closely together, we can create real, meaningful impact.
+Speaking at the signing ceremony, UNEP CEO Inger Andersen stated: “If we work more closely together, we can create real, meaningful impact.
 We can enhance climate mitigation and adaptation.
 We can support vulnerable populations to address nature-induced conflicts and natural disasters.
 We can maintain healthy, productive, and resilient ecosystems.
-We can deliver on both our mandates and reduce the vicious cycle of humanitarian and environmental crises,”
+We can deliver on both our mandates and reduce the vicious cycle of humanitarian and environmental crises.”

-Therefore, she argued, WFP and UNEP should work together on resilience and adaptation through investments in nature-based solutions and early warning systems.
+Therefore, she argued, WFP and UNEP should work together on climate resilience and adaptation through investments in nature-based solutions and early warning systems.
 A second area for collaboration is nature-positive, climate friendly food systems.
-And thirdly, she proposed collaboration on water resources management.
+And thirdly, she proposed collaboration on integrated water resource management for healthy food systems.